Dried Fruit Compote Topping

 In fact, dried fruit may help lower risk of cardiovascular disease with it’s lowering blood pressure effects.
 So please, don’t be scared to enjoy dried fruit.

-Dried fruit are easy to grab and go, making them the perfect snack on busy days.
-They are also great for satisfying a sweet craving.
+Dried fruit are also easy to grab and go, making them the perfect snack on busy days.
+Pair them with some nuts and you’ve got a tasty quick snack!

 This recipe is perfect for Tu Bshvat, the Jewish holiday that celebrates the new year of the Trees.
 I made sure to include figs, one of the seven traditional fruits to eat on Tu Bshvat.